Alex Bregman Preview, Player Props: Astros vs. Red Sox

 Alex Bregman At The Plate

-- Among qualifying hitters in MLB action, his batting average ranks 64th, his on-base percentage ranks 23rd, and he is 65th in the league in slugging.
+- Among qualifying hitters in MLB, he ranks 68th in batting average, 22nd in on-base percentage, and 67th in slugging.

-- Bregman has reached base via a hit in 83 games this season (of 131 played), and had multiple hits in 37 of those games.

-- He has hit a long ball in 16.0% of his games this year, and 3.6% of his chances at the plate.
+- In 15.9% of his games this year, he has gone deep, and 3.5% of his trips to the plate.

-- Bregman has an RBI in 54 of 131 games this season, with multiple RBI in 21 of them.
-He has also driven home three or more of his team's runs in eight contests.
+- In 40.9% of his games this season, Bregman has had at least one RBI.
+He's picked up more than one in 15.9% and driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.